 How Is the Cash Value of a Whole-Life Policy Taxed

 Do you ever get curious about the taxability of the cash value of your Whole Life Insurance Policy?
 Let’s take a closer look at a scenario that might sound familiar.
 Imagine you are reviewing your monthly bills and expenses, trying to optimize where your money goes each month.
 That monthly cost of your Whole Life Insurance is certainly one of those expenses.
 It’s a steady figure, predictable, but you remind yourself that your policy is two things: a death benefit as well as a cash value.
 The next thing that will come to your mind is, “What about the taxes on this percentage?”
 I worked hard for my money.
 Have I gotten the most out of it?
-It can be hard to understand how life insurance works, especially if you’re trying to plan for your financial future since the cash value in a whole life coverage will affect your money.
+It can be hard to understand how life insurance works, especially if you’re trying to plan for your financial future, since the cash value in a Whole Life Policy will affect your money.
 There are important tax rules in Canada that affect the cash value of your policy.
-This is true whether you are looking to buy a policy and comparing Whole Life Insurance Quotes or you already have a policy and are thinking about how good it is when you want to have its cash value in the long run.
+This is true whether you are looking to buy a policy and comparing Whole Life Insurance Quotes, or you already have a policy and are thinking about how good it is when you want to have its cash value in the long run.
 The goal of this blog is to help you understand some of those complicated rules by telling you stories that you can relate to.
 The goal of this blog is to help you understand some of those complicated rules by telling you stories that you can relate to.
 So let’s start.

 How Cash Value Grows and Its Tax Treatment